jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

 <dl>

   <br />
-  <dt>We should take care of our code base</dt>
+  <dt>We should take care of our codebase</dt>
   <dd>
-    Even if the code base started out to be clean, it will get messy if no one is checking how things are going when new features are added or when bugs are being fixed.
+    Even if the codebase started out to be clean, it will get messy if the team working on it is not regularly checking on the code when new features are being added or when bugs are being fixed.
     <br /><br />
-    I believe that code review (or pair programming) and proper guidance/mentoring from seniors or from those who are already familiar with the system can help solve this problem.
+    I believe that code review (or pair programming) and proper guidance/mentoring from seniors or from those who are already familiar with the system, even if they are not yet seniors, can help solve this problem.
+    <br /><br />
+    I think no one wants to stay working on a messy codebase for too long. <a href="/resume/anti-resume/#if-your-codebase-is-messy">I don't want to work on a messy codebase for too long</a> , but I can bear working on it for a long time if the team working on that codebase decides clean it up little by little everyday.
+    <br /><br />
   </dd>

   <br />
   <dt>Writing unit tests <em>after</em> the production code is already written is hard</dt>
   <dd>